Why Field Training Is Important for Home Inspection Training

 This field experience might involve assisting or following a licensed inspector on their job.
-This ensures that you get work insights from experienced professionals, clear your doubts, and hone your skills.
-Yet, future inspectors don’t fully grasp how important field experience is to become successful home inspectors.
+It ensures that you get work insights from experienced professionals, clear your doubts, and hone your skills.
+Yet, future inspectors don't fully grasp how important field experience is to become successful home inspectors.

 Why Is Field Experience Necessary to Become a Successful Home Inspector?

 Yes, preparing for your home inspector exam will help you score well.
-However, with field experience, you can make your training tangible.
+However, with field experience, you can make your training solid.
 The experience will give you an idea about where you can apply what you learned from the books.
-You get to be there during a home inspection and experience it at an entirely different pace than just reading it through the books.
-Also, applying your skills to the real-life world is the best way you can develop confidence.
-You will know what you’re doing, what issues you are going to find, and where.
-Remember, the more you test and apply your skills, the more you become an asset for your future clients.

 It Prepares You for Challenges

-Life as a home inspector isn’t easy.
-There will be different challenges coming your way, and you need to be ready for them.
-This could range from difficult clients to inspecting an unsafe area on the property.
-You might also end up uncovering some nasty surprises like blocked toilets when inspecting a home.
-But whenever you get such a curveball, you’ll have your field experience to fall back on.
-You will know how, as a professional, you can deal with such situations and how to be ready for your own surprises down the line.
+You may also uncover some nasty surprises, such as blocked toilets and pest infestations, when inspecting a home.
+But whenever you get such a curveball, you'll have your field experience to fall back on.
+You will learn how, as a professional, to handle such situations and prepare for your own surprises down the line.

 It Connects You with Successful Home Inspectors